tymyrddin/purple/source/docs/distribution-networks/evidentiary-capability-limits.md

 record: if the generator leaves a tell no benign week would, analysts learn to spot the synthesis rather than reason about the incident, and nothing transfers to a real determination.
 The coherence critic and calibration against real traces are the intended defences, and the adversarial discriminator above is the way to stop them being a matter of faith.
-The audit tool's own version of the problem, a retained artefact an attacker could have forged, is handled by the [forgeable-evidence grade](evidentiary-capability-core-design.md) rather than hidden, and that grade is only as good as the configuration's account of which records lie beyond which actor's reach.
+The audit half's own version of the problem, a retained artefact an attacker could have forged, is handled by the [independence gate](evidentiary-capability-design.md), which reads the verdict against the suspect who could have written the record rather than counting it blind, and is only as good as the configuration's account of which records lie beyond which actor's reach.

 ### The novelty can be overstated